RosettaCommons/documentation/application_documentation/rna/rna-denovo.md

 f_natBP                                          fraction of base pairs recovered
 ```

-How do I just score? < a name="How-do-I-just-score?" />
+How do I just score?
 --------------------

 To get a score of an input PDB, you can run the 'denovo' protocol but ask there to be no fragment assembly cycles and no rounds of minimization: